 The statutory regulatory focus of the Food and Drug Administration is domestic - protection and promotion of public health in the United States.
-However, to accomplish this mission, the FDA has a largesignificant international operation, because of the globalization of supply chains and large quantity of imports of food, drugs, cosmetics, and medical devices.
-While the FDA realizes that its actions are part of ahave an impact on the larger trade picture, the FDA's authorizing statute states that its regulatory decisions must be based only on safety, efficacy, and manufacturing quality - not costs, country of origin, or other factors.81 Although the FDA has some cognizance of trade issues, they believe it is important to keep an arms'-length relationship with trade promotion agencies, such as the U.S. Trade Representative, to maintain their credibility as an independent, science-based regulatory agency with foreign counterparts.
+However, to accomplish this mission, the FDA has a significant international operation, because of the globalization of supply chains and large quantity of imports of food, drugs, cosmetics, and medical devices.
+While the FDA realizes that its actions have an impact on the larger trade picture, the FDA's authorizing statute states that its regulatory decisions must be based only on safety, efficacy, and manufacturing quality - not costs, country of origin, or other factors.
+Although the FDA has some cognizance of trade issues, they believe it is important to keep an arms'-length relationship with trade promotion agencies, such as the U.S. Trade Representative, to maintain their credibility as an independent, science-based regulatory agency with foreign counterparts.

-The FDA works extensively with foreign agencies to develop commonon alignment of technical and administrative standards.
+The FDA works extensively with foreign agencies on alignment of technical and administrative standards.
 In particular, the FDA and foreign counterparts collaborate on scientific and administrative procedures for preclinical, clinical, and manufacturing testing of products.
-The goal is to develop common data sets that canwill be input into cost benefit models.
-However, this common data can then be usedaccepted by most countries, from which each country to conduct a cost-can make its own benefit analysis, which risk assessments.
-This may not necessarily produce the same final outcome in each jurisdiction, since how to balance costs and manage benefits and risks is often a cultural and political decision, not a scientific one.
-This that must take into account tolerance to various risks and how they can be managed within that jurisdiction's legal and medical framework.
-This approach - finding convergence on testing and data, rather than final standards regulatory decisions - can help eliminate unnecessary regulatory divergences, while allowing divergences that result from different judgments of national sovereignty.
+The goal is to develop common data sets that will be accepted by most countries, from which each country can make its own benefit-risk assessments.
+This may not necessarily produce the same final outcome in each jurisdiction, since how to manage benefits and risks is often a cultural decision that must take into account tolerance to various risks and how they can be managed within that jurisdiction's legal and medical framework.
+This approach - finding convergence on testing and data, rather than final regulatory decisions - can help eliminate unnecessary regulatory divergences, while allowing divergences that result from different judgments of national sovereignty.